RodrigoMousinho/hello-world/README.md

 # hello-world
 a new repository
-hello,
+Hello,

-i am interested on transitions and development by education.
-Looking for develop and create organic organisations more humane and sustainable.
+I am interested on transitions and development by education.
+Looking for developping and creating organic organisations, more humane and sustainable.